Sv443-Network/UserUtils/README.md

     - [`NonEmptyString`](#nonemptystring) - any string that should have at least one character
     - [`LooseUnion`](#looseunion) - a union that gives autocomplete in the IDE but also allows any other value of the same type
     - [`Prettify`](#prettify) - expands a complex type into a more readable format while keeping functionality the same
+    - [`ValueGen`](#valuegen) - a "generator" value that allows for super flexible value typing and declaration
+    - [`StringGen`](#stringgen) - a "generator" string that allows for super flexible string typing and declaration, including support for unions

 <br><br>